SarahA79/ponte-vecchio-killaloe/README.md

 ### Code Used

 If you have used some code in your project that you didn't write, this is the place to make note of it.
 Credit the author of the code and if possible a link to where you found the code.
-You could also add in a brief description of what the code does, or what you are using it for here.
+You could also add in a brief description of what the code does, or what you are using it for here. text/data /code used from codeinstitute readme for cloning and deploying repositories readme template from Kera-Hackteam and editied as needed.

 ### Content